rixx/goodreads-to-sqlite/README.md

 ## Limitations

 - The order of books in shelves is not exposed in the API, so we cannot determine the order of the to-read list.
-- The API does not expose the dates of multiple reads of a book.
 - Goodreads also offers a CSV export, which is currently not supported as an input format.
 - Since the Goodreads API is a bit slow, and we are restricted to one request per second, for larger libraries the import can take a couple of minutes.